AdobeDocs/commerce-frontend-core/src/pages/ui-components/columns-controls.md

 ---
-group: ui-components-guide
-title: ColumnsControls component
+title: ColumnsControls component | Commerce Frontend Development
+description:
 ---

+# ColumnsControl component

 The ColumnsControls component is a collection of columns.
 It provides an interface for showing and hiding columns.
 The interface contains: